lucadenhez/lucadenhez/README.md

-### Hi, I'm Luca ✌
+### Hi, I'm Luca. ✌

 A 17yr old student who likes to code and tinker around!\
-I love playing with microcontrollers and hacking together solutions.\
+I love playing with microcontrollers and hacking together solutions.

-I’m currently learning responsive website UI development with Next.JS\
+I’m currently learning responsive website UI development with Next.JS

 If you'd like to contact me, shoot me an email at [lucadenhez@icloud.com](mailto:lucadenhez@icloud.com).